nirajvnec/testLTC/README.md

+Demonstrated ownership of tasks and responsibilities.
+Managed MET, a desktop-based application.
+Oversaw the functioning and maintenance of RADAR application.
+Took charge of HIERARCHY MANAGER software.
+Successfully handled MARSNET2, another pivotal desktop application.
+Ensured smooth operations for the DRC STRATEGIC.
+Managed the NON STRATEGIC WORK projects.
+Took initiative in R to C# code amendments.
+Showed integrity in every responsibility taken up.
+Regularly updated and improved applications under management.
+Actively sought feedback to enhance application performance.
+Collaborated with a team to ensure best practices.
+Addressed and resolved any application-related issues promptly.
+Provided continuous support for all managed applications.
+Demonstrated a proactive approach to problem-solving.
+Successfully completed the certified engineer program.
+Displayed commitment to ongoing professional development.
+Always ensured high-quality deliverables.
+Promoted transparency and open communication.
+Maintained a consistent record of accountability and reliability.

 First, make sure you're inside your Git repository.

 Fetch the latest changes from your remote repository to ensure you're comparing the latest versions of the branches: